ogiralasaivaishnavi/embedded_c_project/README.md

 ## Activity 1

-#### To find the state of LED for different input combinations of heater and button sensor.
+#### To Find The State Of LED For Different Input Combinations Of Heater And Button Sensor